KunalBhat55/Simon-Game/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or want to enhance the game, feel free to open an issue or submit a pull request.
 Here's how you can do it:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-new-feature`
-3. Make your changes and commit them: `git commit -m "Add new feature"`
-4. Push to the branch: `git push origin feature-new-feature`
-5. Open a pull request.

 ## License